agentio/sidecar/README.md

 )
 ```

+## Example

+This repo includes [echo-sidecar](/cmd/echo-sidecar), a command-line tool that uses Sidecar to build and call a gRPC server that implements a simple echo service.
+All four gRPC streaming modes are demonstrated.

 ## Bring Your Own Serialization

 Along with protobuf-encoded messages, Sidecar allows messages to be sent and received as raw bytes.
-Here's an example with protobuf encoding (replace that with your own favorite encoding):
+Here's an example using protobuf encoding that shows how you can use your own favorite encoding:
 ```go
 // Create a reusable client.
 client := sidecar.NewClient(address)